Structured Optimal Variational Inference for Dynamic Latent Space Models: Structured Mean-field in Latent Space Models

 The alternate MP updatings lead to an efficient block coordinate ascent algorithm where the dynamic structure of the same node is employed through MP within each block.
 When updating each node, the time complexity for MP is $O(T)$, hence the overall complexity per cycle is $O(nT)$.
 For linear state-space models, the established Kalman smoothing~\citep{Kalman1960new} is often employed to obtain marginals of latent states efficiently.
 Our proposed algorithm is closely connected to Kalman smoothing.
 Specifically, we perform MP for a chain when updating each node, which is equivalent to Kalman smoothing for state-space models only up to updating rearrangements \citep{weiss2010belief}.
-Similar to the variational inference literature that uses Kalman smoothing in linear state-space models to replace MP \citep{chiappa2007unified}, our proposed algorithm can also be rewritten as blockwisely implementing Kalman smoothing; see also \cite{loyal2021eigenmodel} for a parallel work in a hierarchical network model using the Kalman smoothing approach.
-However, it is easier to connect the present message-passing approach to the KL minimization in equation~\eqref{eq:KL_mini} as illustrated in Proposition~\ref{prop:message_updating}.
-Hence, we stick to the message-passing version of the proposed algorithm throughout the paper.
+Similar to the variational inference literature that uses Kalman smoothing in linear state-space models to replace MP \citep{chiappa2007unified}, our proposed algorithm can also be rewritten as blockwisely implementing Kalman smoothing; see also \cite{loyal2023eigenmodel} for a parallel work in a hierarchical network model using the variational Kalman smoothing approach.
+We stick to the message-passing version of the proposed algorithm throughout the paper. {Note that both the SMF and MF variational inference optimization problems are non-convex and can have many local minima.
+In order to make sure that the algorithms converge to a good optimum, multiple random starts can be used.
+Furthermore, SMF has an advantage over MF in that its optimization landscape may contain fewer local minima. }

-\subsection{Gaussian likelihood}
+\subsection{Gaussian Likelihood}

 We detail the steps of the SMF algorithm for a Gaussian likelihood:

 where $\sigma$ is assumed to be known.
 Suppose at current step, the variational distribution for node $\+x_{it}$ follows the normal distribution $ \m N({\+\mu}_{it},{\+\Sigma}_{it})$, and the MF updating of $q(\beta)$ has been already performed so that $\E_{q(\beta)}(\beta) = \mu_{\beta}$ (provided in the supplementary material).
 Since $ \phi_{it}(\+x_{it})$ and $\psi_{it,i(t+1)}(\+x_{it},\+x_{i(t+1)}) $ are proportional to Gaussian densities for $\+x_{it}$, the MP updating can be implemented in the framework of Gaussian belief propagation networks.
 Given node $i$, suppose $\phi_{it}(\+x_{it})$ is proportional to $ N(\+x_{it}; \tilde{\+\mu}_{it},\tilde{\+\Sigma}_{it})$, which is the density function of a $\m N(\tilde{\+\mu}_{it},\tilde{\+\Sigma}_{it})$ distribution evaluated at $\+x_{it}$.
 Denoting $m_{it,i(t+1)}(\+x_{i(t+1)}) \propto N(\+x_{i(t+1)} ; \+\mu_{it \rightarrow i(t+1)}, \+\Sigma_{it \rightarrow i(t+1)})$ and $m_{it,i(t-1)}(\+x_{i(t-1)})\propto N(\+x_{i(t+1)}; \+\mu_{it \rightarrow i(t-1)}, \+\Sigma_{it \rightarrow i(t-1)})$, and based on calculations of Gaussian conjugate and marginalization using the Schur complement, we have the forward updating steps: